IDAES/idaes-pse/docs/explanations/components/property_package/general/pe/smooth_vle2.rst

 Introduction
 ------------

-Typically, equilibrium calculations are only used when the user knows the current state is within the two-phase envelope.
-For simulation only studies, the user may know a priori the condition of the stream but when the same set of equations are used for optimization, there is a high probability that the specifications can transcend the phase envelope.
-In these situations, the equilibrium calculations become trivial, thus it is necessary to find a formulation that has non-trivial solutions at all states.
+Often, a user may not know whether a state corresponds to a liquid, gas, or coexisting mixture.
+Even if a user knows the phase composition of a problem's initial condition, optimization may push the stream into or out of the two-phase region.
+Therefore, it is necessary to formulate phase equilibrium equations that are well-behaved for both one-phase and two-phase streams.

-To address this, the cubic smooth vapor-liquid equilibrium (VLE) formulation always solves the equilibrium calculations at a condition where a valid two-phase solution exists.
-In situations where only a single phase is present, the phase equilibrium is solved at the either the bubble or dew point, where the non-existent phase exists but in negligible amounts.
-In this way, a non-trivial solution is guaranteed but still gives near-zero material in the non-existent phase in the single phase regions.
-Rather than explicitly calculate the bubble and dew points (as is done in the non-cubic formulation), this formulation leverages properties of the  cubic equation of state to identify the "equilibrium temperature".
+To address this, the cubic smooth vapor-liquid equilibrium (VLE) formulation always solves the equilibrium equations at a condition where a valid two-phase solution exists.
+In situations where only a single phase is present, the phase equilibrium is solved at the either the bubble or dew point, where the second phase is just beginning to form; in this way, a non-trivial solution is guaranteed.
+Rather than explicitly calculate the bubble and dew points (as is done in the :ref:`non-cubic formulation <explanations/components/property_package/general/pe/smooth_flash:Smooth Vapor-Liquid Equilibrium Formulation (SmoothVLE)>`), this formulation leverages properties of the  cubic equation of state to identify the "equilibrium temperature".

 Formulation
 -----------